tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 I have successfully verified email of another sandbox tester - most likely it was temporary technical problem on Apple side.

-#### set either development or production environment in application
+#### set environment in application

-it's possible to purchase test subscriptions in both `development` and `production` environments but read the caveats about validating receipt from sandbox tester in `production` environment in the next section.
+sandbox tester can purchase a test subscription in `production` environment but subscription status cannot be checked since sandbox receipt cannot be validated in `production` environment (see `troubleshooting` section for details):

+- test subscriptions can be purchased in both `development` and `production` environments
+- subscription status can be checked in `development` environment only

+  make sure checking subscription status is not disabled for `development` environment (in `DaemonHelpers.updateSubscriptionStatus()` in my case).

-NOTE: there were lots of `Network request failed` errors when trying to purchase a test subscription - so keep on trying.
+NOTE: there were lots of `Network request failed` errors when purchasing a test subscription => keep on trying.

 #### run application on real device

 <!-- prettier-ignore -->
 1. [React Native - Running on Real Device]({% post_url 2018-03-05-react-native-running-on-real-device %})
 2. <http://pinkstone.co.uk/deploying-your-app-from-xcode-to-a-device-with-release-build-configuration/>

-sandbox tester can purchase a subscription in production release but subscription status cannot be checked because sandbox receipt cannot be validated in `production` environment (see `troubleshooting` section below for details).

 - run application in debug mode (default build configuration)